mahdi-hajian/vscode-shelf/README.md

 ### Unshelving Changes

+1. **Unshelve All**:
+   - Right-click on a shelf entry in the Shelf view
+   - Select "Unshelve All"
+   - All files in the shelf entry will be restored to your workspace

+2. **Unshelve Selection**:
-- Right-click on a shelf entry or file in the Shelf view
+   - Right-click on a shelf entry in the Shelf view
-- Select "Unshelve"
+   - Select "Unshelve Selection"
+   - A quick pick dialog will appear with all files in the shelf entry
+   - Select the files you want to restore (use Space to select multiple)
-- Files will be restored to your workspace
+   - Selected files will be restored to your workspace

 ### Managing Shelves

-- **Delete**: Right-click on a shelf entry and select "Delete"
+- **Delete**: Right-click on a shelf entry or file and select "Delete"
 - **Clear All**: Click the "Clear All" button in the Shelf view title bar
 - **Refresh**: Click the refresh button to reload shelf entries

+### Per-Project Shelf

+Each workspace has its own separate shelf storage.
+When you switch between different projects, you'll only see the shelf entries for the current workspace.
+This ensures that shelf entries from different projects don't interfere with each other.

 ## Configuration